As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Biblioteka Maksima Moshkova - Full-text Russian lit online.
 The English version is here.
 If you can read Cyrillic, however, there are some English versions available, e.g. Bulgakov's The Master & Margarita (search for Master).

-- Books should be free - free audio books from the public domain
+- Loyal Books, (was Books should be free) - free audio books from the public domain

 - Lewis Carroll